Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Our empirical results could potentially be explained by dynamic processes other than age-varying unobserved heterogeneity, such as age-dependent coefficients and dynamic treatment effects.
-If the effect of abortion on mental health differs by age, e.g. earlier abortions have larger effects than later abortions, then we might attribute the effect of these early abortions to age-varying unobserved heterogeneity.
-As a result, we would underestimate the effect of abortion on mental health.
-To explore this hypothesis, we estimate the individual-specific fixed-effects model allowing for age-dependent effects.
-As shown in Table \ref{app:agedependentAbortion} in Appendix \ref{app_tab}, we do not find significant differences between having an abortion at an earlier age versus a later age.
+Our empirical results could also be explained by age dynamics in abortion effects.
+If the effect of abortion on mental health depends on age, e.g., early abortions have stronger effects than late abortions, we might mistakenly attribute an early-abortion effect to age-varying unobserved heterogeneity, resulting in underestimating the abortion effect.
+Table \ref{app:agedependentAbortion}, Appendix \ref{app_tab}, displays the results from an OLS model with individual fixed-effects and age-dependent abortion.
+We do not find any significant age-dependent abortion effects.

-Our estimated coefficients could also be biased if the effect of abortion on mental health occurs with some lag.
-As shown by Figure \ref{app:eventtime_bc} in Appendix \ref{app_fig}, mental health develops rather smoothly around the abortion event regardless of the birth cohort.
-This suggests that dynamic abortion effects are not a significant concern.
-To explore this further, we incorporate a number of lags in the independent variable in our simulation set-up and re-estimate our main model with individual-specific fixed-effects as well as with GFE (see Figure \ref{fig:sim_coef_lag} in Appendix \ref{app_sim}).
-We find that the bias in the estimated GFE coefficients \textit{increases} with the number of groups.
-Moreover, the fixed-effects estimator is \emph{at least} as biased as the GFE estimator.
-These coefficient behaviors seem to be inconsistent with the results in our application (see Figure \ref{fig_coeff}).

-Formally, we cannot distinguish between these different dynamic processes discussed above.
-Nevertheless, the previous exercises are suggestive that time-varying unobserved heterogeneity is non-negligible in our application.
-A more formal discussion on how to conceptually differentiate between these processes is beyond the scope of this paper.